wouterj/wouterj.github.io/_posts/2015-08-23-front-end-dependencies-in-php-packages.md

 Now you can register both packages:

- * Register your repository as a Composer PHP package (your bundle);
+ * Register your repository as a Composer PHP package (your bundle)
- * Register the same repository as a Bower package (the frontend dependencies).
+ * Register the same repository as a Bower package (the frontend dependencies)

 Assume your bundle is called ``acme/blog-bundle``, your Bower package might be called ``acme-blog-bundle``.
 Installation now consists of 2 steps: